argoproj/argo-cd/docs/operator-manual/high_availability.md

 * `argocd-repo-server` uses `git ls-remote` to resolve ambiguous revisions such as `HEAD`, a branch or a tag name.
 This operation happens frequently and might fail.
 To avoid failed syncs use the `ARGOCD_GIT_ATTEMPTS_COUNT` environment variable to retry failed requests.

 * `argocd-repo-server` Every 3m (by default) Argo CD checks for changes to the app manifests.
-Argo CD assumes by default that manifests only change when the repo changes, so it caches generated manifests (for 24h by default).
+Argo CD assumes by default that manifests only change when the repo changes, so it caches the generated manifests (for 24h by default).
 With Kustomize remote bases, or Helm patch releases, the manifests can change even though the repo has not changed.
 By reducing the cache time, you can get the changes without waiting for 24h.
 Use `--repo-cache-expiration duration`, and we'd suggest in low volume environments you try '1h'.
-Bear in mind this will negate the benefit of caching if set too low.
+Bear in mind that this will negate the benefits of caching if set too low.

 * `argocd-repo-server` executes config management tools such as `helm` or `kustomize` and enforces a 90 second timeout.
 This timeout can be changed by using the `ARGOCD_EXEC_TIMEOUT` env variable.
 The value should be in the Go time duration string format, for example, `2m30s`.